WalletWasabi/WalletWasabi/WalletWasabi.Documentation/BackendDeployment.md

 # ---MAKE TOR FASTER---

-# Need to disable for HiddenServiceNonymousMode
+# Need to disable for HiddenServiceNonAnonymousMode
 SOCKSPort 0
 # Need to enable for HiddenServiceSingleHopMode
 HiddenServiceNonAnonymousMode 1